David Graham Wolf, TerraCorps Spin-off Director

 Sean has provided key leadership for MassLIFT AmeriCorps as its Program Director since 2013.
 He oversees all aspects of program operations, including staff management, partner relations, recruitment, member and alumni services, training, performance measurement, and grant management.

 Under Sean’s leadership, the MassLIFT program grew from 20-36 members as a direct result of his success in reaching out to new organizations and cultivating partnerships.
 In 2005, Sean joined Mount Grace Land Conservation Trust as its Director of Finance and Operations and also served as its Director of Community Engagement.
 Prior to Mount Grace, Sean worked as the Operations and Technology Coordinator at the Environmental Leadership Program and as a Naturalist Teacher at San Joaquin Outdoor Education where he led young people from diverse backgrounds through an outdoor residential program of science-based discovery.
-Sean completed two years of national service as an AmeriCorps member serving with the Student Conservation Association in New Hampshire, and the California Conservation Corps.
-He has a bachelor’s degree in psychology from Skidmore College and lives in Greenfield, MA with his wife Jessica and daughters Ruby and Maple. firstname.lastname@example.org
+Sean is an AmeriCorps alumni having completed two years of national service with the Student Conservation Association in New Hampshire, and the California Conservation Corps.
+He has a Bachelor’s degree in psychology from Skidmore College and lives in Greenfield, MA with his wife Jessica and daughters Ruby and Maple. email@example.com

 Ben Carver, TerraCorps Impact Manager

 Ben works to build and cultivate strongTerraCorps partnerships, implement the TerraCorps service model, and support TerraCorps members’ service experience and professional development.
-He has served two years with AmeriCorps, doing service on watershed protection and racial justice initiatives, and has taught environmental science in Oregon, Colorado, and New Mexico.
-Ben holds a bachelor’s degree in environmental economics from the University of Oregon and is finishing up his Master’s degree in International Development & Social Change from Clark University. email@example.com
+Ben is an AmeriCorps alumni having completed two years of national service on watershed protection and racial justice initiatives, and has taught environmental science in Oregon, Colorado, and New Mexico.
+Ben holds a Bachelor’s degree in environmental economics from the University of Oregon. firstname.lastname@example.org

 Hanna Mogensen, TerraCorps Operations & Communications Manager